Murtoa: Murtoa Stick Shed

+Lake Marma

+Murtoa's Lake Marma, situated in the centre of town, has always been a haven for wildlife and one of the most attractive lakes in the Wimmera.
+It is currently being improved with restored surrounds.
+The main feature is the 1890s avenues of sugar gum trees around most of the lake.
+There is a playground, BBQs, Rotunda and large lawned areas adjacent.
+Rabl park immediately to the North of Lake Marma is a series of waterways and ponds with attractive treed surrounds.
+It also incorporates a Skate Park, playground, 1896 Railway's walking bridge, BBQ and large grassed areas.
+Both lakes are fishing and recreational areas, with birdlife and walking tracks surrounding both.

 Shopping

 Murtoa's main shopping centre is located in McDonald St. and is a largely original c1910 precinct, with timber facades and verandah posts.
-It features a large Thrifty Link hardware store, IGA supermarket, licensed Post Office, fuel outlet and service station, cafe/coffee shop, Neighbourhood House, Op Shop, furniture restorer, firearms supplies, upholsterer and a few smaller mixed businesses, including a newsagency.
-A large new Medical Centre at the Wimmera Highway (Marma St) intersection is a major feature of the town, with many services offered and Chemist's outlet included.
-There is also a CBA Bank in Marma St with ATM.
-Marma St also has a 'card-only' self-serve fuel outlet, while Duncan St includes a butcher's shop and a comprehensive delicatessen with hot or cold 'take-away' food.
+A large new Medical Centre at the Wimmera Highway (Marma St) intersection is a major feature of the town.
 The restored 1928 large Mechanics Hall is adjacent.

 Murtoa also has some larger local employers, which includes GrainCorp, Schier Cabinet Makers and Solomit Strawboard.

-Schools

-Murtoa has two schools, Our Lady Help of Christians (OLHC), a Catholic primary school in Munro Street, and Murtoa College, a P-12 state school in Webb Street.
-There is also a kindergarten.

 Sport

-The town has both Australian Rules football and Netball teams competing in the Wimmera Football League.

 The Warracknabeal-Wimmera Racing Club, in conjunction with the local Murtoa/Marma Racing Club, schedules two race meetings a year at Murtoa, including the Murtoa Cup meeting in October and the Marma Cup on New Year's Day.
 From 2016, the Marma Cup will no longer be run on New Year's Day as this event was cancelled in conjunction with the local club and Racing Victoria.
 In lieu of this decision, Murtoa will host a mid-week race meeting in July 2016.
 These two meetings are very popular with all Wimmera residents.

 Golfers play at the 18 hole sand-scrape Golf Course of the Murtoa Golf Club on Murtoa-Lubeck Road, just South of town.
 There are also excellent bowling greens, new tennis courts, quality sports ground with new clubrooms and netball court.

 There is an indoor stadium located at the college.